Explore Dynamic Strength → Strength that moves

 Medical diagram showing visceral fat around internal organs compared to subcutaneous fat under the skin

-The other side of the equation is lean mass—primarily muscle.
+The other side of the equation is lean mass — primarily muscle.

 Muscle is protective.
 It improves insulin sensitivity, increases resting energy expenditure, supports joint health, and makes everyday life easier.
+This is why strength training comes first — not for aesthetics, but because muscle mass is one of the strongest predictors of long-term health.

 If weight alone doesn't tell you much, then "losing weight" isn't really the goal.

-The goal is improving your body composition—losing fat while preserving or building muscle.
+The goal is improving your body composition — losing fat while preserving or building muscle.

 Worse, when the weight comes back, it tends to return as fat, leaving you worse off than where you started.

-How to Track What Matters
+How to Track What Actually Matters

-There’s no single perfect metric—but a combination of simple tools gives you a much clearer picture.
+There's no single perfect metric — but a combination of simple tools gives you a much clearer picture.

 Waist circumference